If you want to be a part of the program, I'm expecting the full decision from the judge in the Fonnie Willis case down in Fulton County, Georgia.

 Wade.

-I didn't care for it because I have a pretty you know strong stance on it, but it was acceptable.
+I didn't care for it because I have a pretty, you know, strong stance on it, but it was acceptable.

-It would we were to it.
+It was to it.

-And and well, it's really not any different, if anything.
+Well, it's really not any different, if anything.

 I mean, it allows states to be more restrictive than Roe v.

-Wade in in some cases, and you know, maybe maybe your state of West Virginia is one of them.
+And maybe your state of West Virginia is one of them.

-I don't know, I don't know off the top of my head what West Virginia's law is.
+I don't know off the top of my head what West Virginia's law is.

-If I had to guess it's 12 to 15 weeks, that's what my guess would be.
+If I had to guess, it's 12 to 15 weeks.

 That seems to be where the consensus is in the country.

-You know, Bill Clinton of all people said abortion should be legal and rare.
+You know, Bill Clinton, of all people, said abortion should be legal and rare.

-Um I would add legal, rare, and early if you're just looking at it from the political vantage point.
+I would add legal, rare, and early if you're just looking at it from the political vantage point.

 Again, politically.